intel/rohd/doc/tutorials/chapter_6/00_combinational_logic.md

 ## If, ElseIf, Else

-Alright, now we know how the operator in ROHD. we can dive into the `IF...ELSE` in ROHD.
-In dart, `if...else` is used as a conditional for hardware generation, we can think of it as `if` condition A filled, then generate this pieces of hardware `else` generate this pieces of hardware.
-While in ROHD, `IF...ELSE` is conditionally assignment which assign signal to a port, which we can think something like `IF` Logic signal `A` is present, `THEN` assign output port `B` to `A`.
+Alright, now we know how the operator in ROHD. we can dive into the `If...Else` in ROHD.
+In dart, `if...else` is used as a conditional for hardware generation, we can think of it as `if` condition A filled, then generate this pieces of hardware `else` generate that pieces of hardware.
+While in ROHD, `If...Else` is conditionally assignment which assign signal to a port, which we can think something like `If` Logic signal `A` is present, `Then` assign output port `B` to `A`.

-In today tutorial, we will review how to assign value to PORT using ROHD `IF...ELSE` conditionals.
-Let start by understanding ROHD `IF...ELSE` conditionals.
-There are several ways of using `If...Else` in ROHD, but the most prefferable way is using `IFBlock` which is more readable and clean.
+In today tutorial, we will review how to assign value to PORT using ROHD `If...Else` conditionals.
+Let start by understanding ROHD `If...Else` conditionals.
+There are several ways of using `If...Else` in ROHD, but the most prefferable way is using `IfBlock` which is more readable and clean.

 ### Start by declaring a conditional Block